lamiaeJbira/portfolio/src/content/work/pcode.md

   - GCC
 ---

-## Projet de Compilation MyC-PCode

-> Un projet pour développer un compilateur pour le langage MyC vers P-Code.

-Ce projet vise à implémenter un compilateur pour un mini langage impératif nommé **MyC**, lequel est traduit en **P-Code**.
-Le compilateur actuel prend en charge les six premières phases de la compilation et gère jusqu'à l'exemple 17.
+## MyC-to-PCode Compiler Project

+> A project to build a compiler for the MyC language targeting P-Code.

+This project aims to implement a compiler for a mini imperative language named **MyC**, which is translated into **P-Code**.
+The current compiler handles the first six phases of compilation and supports up through example 17.

-### Structure du Projet
+### Project Structure

-Le projet est structuré de manière à inclure les dossiers suivants :

-- **Répertoire de Correction** : Un dossier `correction` contient les solutions correctes pour tous les fichiers exemples.
-Un script shell `./test` compare automatiquement les résultats obtenus avec ces fichiers de correction.

-- **Modifications apportées** : Tous les exemples du dossier `Pcode` se compilent sans erreur.
-Des modifications ont été faites pour corriger certains problèmes dans les fichiers d'exemples fournis.
-En particulier, les références à `stack[bp]+1` ont été remplacées par `stack[bp].int_value+1`.
+The repository is organized as follows:

+- **Reference Solutions**: The `correction` directory contains the correct outputs for all example files.
+A shell script (`./test`) automatically compares the compiler’s results against these reference solutions.

+- **Modifications**: All examples in the `PCode` folder compile without errors.
+Adjustments were made to fix issues in the provided example files—specifically, replacing references to `stack[bp]+1` with `stack[bp].int_value+1`.

-### Instructions de Compilation
+### Compilation Instructions

-#### Compilation de MyC vers P-Code
+#### Compiling MyC to P-Code

-Pour compiler un fichier MyC en P-Code, suivez ces étapes :

-1. Exécutez `make` pour construire le compilateur.
-2. Utilisez `./run ExX` pour compiler un exemple spécifique, où **X** correspond au numéro de l'exemple (par exemple, 01, 02, ..., 17).
+1. Run `make` to build the compiler.
+2. Use `./run ExX` to compile a specific example, where **X** is the example number (for example, `Ex01`, `Ex02`, …, `Ex17`).

-#### Compilation des fichiers P-Code avec GCC
+#### Compiling P-Code Files with GCC

-Pour compiler les fichiers P-Code avec GCC :

-1. Naviguez dans le répertoire `PCode`.
-2. Exécutez `make ExX` pour compiler un fichier spécifique, ou utilisez `makeall` pour compiler tous les fichiers en une seule commande.
+1. Change into the `PCode` directory.
+2. Run `make ExX` to compile a specific P-Code file, or `make all` to compile all examples in one command.

 ### Contact

-Pour toute question ou assistance, vous pouvez contacter le responsable du projet.

----
+For questions or support, please reach out to the project maintainer.